-I’m no expert on pricing, but I know this: Smart pricing strategies are more important than ever.
+I’m no expert on pricing, but I know this: Smart pricing strategies are crucially important in e-commerce.
 Here are just a few of the reasons:

-• The internet enables us to make more intelligent purchases than we did 15 years ago.
+• With Google at our fingertips it’s easy to make more intelligent purchases than we did 15 years ago.
 We’re doing more research and minimizing “bad”purchases and buyer’s remorse.
 We’re still willing to pay a little more for premium brands, but we’re not going to get gouged.
 And we’re much more likely to price shop, since it doesn’t involve driving all over town.

-• In the world of e-Business you can’t just apply the old “cost-plus” pricing model.
+• In the world of e-commerce you can’t just apply the old “cost-plus” pricing model.
 It’s way more complicated than that.
-Even though internet-based businesses tend to have high margins you have to work really hard to develop sustainable revenue streams.
-In order to build a loyal following and, ultimately, generate revenues, many companies don’t charge anything.
+Even though e-commerce businesses tend to have high margins you have to work really hard to develop sustainable revenue streams.
+Discounting, shipping costs and the rising cost of pay-per-click ads and social media advertising are eating away at margins.

 Apple has adamantly stuck to their premium pricing strategy.
 It keeps them honest.
 It’s one of their brand fundamentals.
 They know they have to keep launching products that are superior in design and function.
 They understand price elasticity and the value of their brand.

 The traditional third “P” refers to distribution channels and the placement of your product in stores; Basically, where and how you sell your product.
 Where can customers find/buy your product?

 This is still one of the most fundamental elements of any solid business plan.